 the other people run like crazy?

-time.
-I would check out how he hears because that is the
+the time.
+I would check out how he hears because that is the most important

-hearing to become a piano tuner.
+to become a piano tuner.
 And you must be good with your hands.
 We have

 some excellent schools now, and I teach all the time.
 We have courses

 BD: About how